api3dao/vitepress-docs/docs/guides/index.md

 # {{$frontmatter.title}}

-Guides for the API3 ecosystem have been placed here to help eliminate the hunt for help.
-Please go through those that peak your interest with regards to API3 products and services.
-Most guides are focused on dApp developers (dAPI consumers) or API providers (Airnode owners).

-Each guide is a complete standalone step-by-step introduction to key services and concepts at API3.
+Each guide is a complete standalone step-by-step introduction to Airnode or QRNG.
+For Airnode the guides work with the latest version of Airnode.
 If you have an idea for a guide that you wish was here, please create a [GitHub issue](https://github.com/api3dao/vitepress-docs).
 This will help us create a full and comprehensive list.

 <FlexEndTag/>